michellemtchai/michellemtchai.github.io/README.md

 cp ./docker/dev.env .env
 ```

 Then, you can run `docker-compose up` to boot up the project.
+This will take a while because it involves installing the npm packages.
 You can access the app via the following url in your browser:

 ```
 http://localhost:3000